DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 To streamline the character setup process and make it more user-friendly, I developed a **custom Editor Utility Widget**.
 This tool allows you to fully populate the necessary data by simply selecting the appropriate Data Asset and the Metahuman Blueprint imported via the Metahuman system.
 The widget handles the rest, significantly reducing the manual workload involved in preparing characters.

 ![](./MCDE_Images/Extraction.gif)
+*Figure 13.
+Example of extracting data from Metahuman blueprint via the Editor Utility Widget*

 Once the component data has been exported and stored within the Data Asset, it needs to be applied to the character in-game.
 This is where the `UMetahumanBuilderComponent` comes into play.